 I am a PhD candidate in Civil Engineering and the Institute for Software Integrated Systems at Vanderbilt University, under the guidance of Professor Dan Work.
-During my PhD, I am dedicated to the I-24 MOTION testbed, a living freeway testbed generating the world's largest traffic trajectory data.
+During my PhD, I am dedicated to the I-24 MOTION testbed, a living freeway testbed generating massive vehicle trajectory data.

 Junyi Ji, Derek Gloudemans, Yanbing Wang, Gergely Zachár, William Barbour, Jonathan Sprinkle, Benedetto Piccoli, Daniel B. Work.